How do I get a Loudoun County Library card?

 No one else is eligible to receive a Loudoun County Library card.

 Cards may be obtained by visiting any one of our branches in person or by applying online.
-Cards applied online will be available for pickup in three business days.
+You should receive your card in the mail within 5-7 business days.
+Prior to receiving your card, your card number will be emailed to you.
 Customers registering for the first time will fill out a registration form, sign a responsibility statement, and provide a photo id and proof of current address, plus other documents that may be used to establish your eligibility.
 You are asked to present your library card whenever you check out library materials.

 Where may I use my Loudoun County Library Card?